dustinpfister/blog_posts/_posts/canvas-chartjs.md

 ## 4.1 - The draw Line chart method

 So I worked out a simple stand alone method that can be passed a canvas element, and an object that is formated a certain way to produce a line chart.
-This example is not necessary a done deal, but for the sake of this post alone the basic idea of what I had in mind seems to work okay.
+This example is not necessary a done deal, but for the sake of this post alone the basic idea of what I had in mind seems to work okay when it comes to making a simple canvas chart with native client side javaScript.

 I have a self executing function expression that returns the method that will be used to draw the line chart and inside the body of the closure I have a single helper function worked out that sets the scale of the data based on the height of the canvas.
 In addition the width of the canvas stipulates the delta x value that will process of each item in the data set.